SkatAI/epitadb/docs/03/S3-database-design-normalization.md

 ## 2NF violation in the trees table ?

-The tree table has many 2NF violations, since all the categorical columns are into a one to many (category has many trees) relation.
+The tree table has many 2NF violations, since all the categorical columns are into a one to many (category (A) has many trees (B)) relation.

 2NF normalization tells us we should create a table for all the categorical columns.

-But that feels overkill and instead of simplifying the logical structure of the data it complexifies it without clear gain. (but we will still do it)
+But that may feel overkill and instead of simplifying the logical structure of the data it might add too much complexity it without clear gain. (but we will still do it anyway)

-Keeping the categories in the tree table is a form of denormalization.
+On the contrary, keeping the categories in the tree table is a form of denormalization.

 ## When to apply 2NF to a categorical attribute ?